IKIM-Essen/ClusterDocs/docs/course/index.md

 The classes are sequential for new users, but experienced users can take the readiness gates and skip material they already know.

 > **Availability note:** RCC Admin, RCC workers/Slurm, and project Samba shares
 > are **ready now**.
+Managed Nextflow-to-Slurm support, project vhosts, Ardia
-Project vhosts, Ardia integration, and RCC-to-Coscine transfer are
+> integration, and RCC-to-Coscine transfer are **not yet released**.
+The
-> **not yet released**.
-Classes 6 and 15, and the Ardia parts of Class 14, are
+> Nextflow part of Class 2, Classes 6 and 15, and the Ardia parts of Class 14
-> preparation for those future services.
+> are preparation for those future services.

 ## Prefer to learn by video?